The Marsden Grotto

 Jack Bates Era

-Additionally, the Marsden Grotto, came into existence in 1782 by an Allenheads lead miner named Jack Bates.
+The Marsden Grotto, came into existence in 1782 by an Allenheads lead miner named Jack Bates.
 Jack Bates, prior to 1782, found himself out of a job and a home.
 He then made his way to the South Shields area, where he managed to find work as a quarryman.
 Jack, and his wife Jesse, constructed a small dwelling place for themselves at Marsden bay.
 Jack then obtained some explosives and excavated some of the cave area.
 Then he built into the rock some stairs leading to the top of the cliff face.

 From that day on, Jack Bates became known as Jack the Blaster.
 Be that as it may, both lived here happily for about ten years.
 Indeed, they enjoyed running their home as a tearoom for holiday makers and sightseers in the summer months.
 Then in 1792 Jack died, the house became empty and left to the elements.
 However, in 1826, Peter Allan began to live there.
-A local man who had previously been the proprietor of the Highlander at Whitburn.
+A local man who had previously been the proprietor of the Highlander pub at Whitburn.
 Moreover, Peter Allan constructed a fifteen room mansion and named it the Tam ‘O’ Shanter.
 But later, it had a change of name to the Marsden Grotto.

 Death Of A Smuggler

 One evening in the mid 1840’s, an undercover excise man, attempted to befriend a young contrabander.
-Filling the young man with drink, the excise man gained his confidence and his occupation.
+Filling the young man with drink, the excise man gained his confidence and soon found out his occupation.
 The Excise man then arrested the young smuggler.
 Realizing his mistake, a struggle ensued and the young man escaped.
 However, the Excise man pulled his pistol and fired.
 There was a loud crack and then the young man slumped to the beach outside, dead.
 In essence, the lead shot hit him between the shoulder blades.

 Peter Allan, witnessing this, took the young man’s tankard and consequently emptied it onto the floor.
 Then he said these words, “let no man drink from this tankard from this day forth lest he be accursed”

 He then placed a nail in the wall and hung the tankard there.
 A little while later the Pub saw a new landlord, Sidney Milnes Hawkes.
 One morning when Sidney was clearing up, he decided to give the tankard a clean.
 Of course, this may have been after the previous nights business.
-As he was doing so a loud noise came from outside.
+As he was doing so, a loud noise came from outside.
 Sidney left the tankard on the bar and went outside to investigate but found nothing.

 When he returned, to his astonishment he found the tankard full of beer.
 So, from that day forth Sidney took to filling the tankard on an evening and leaving it over night.
 Thus, it became a tradition that has carried on ever since.
-Sometimes the tankard is emptied, sometimes half emptied, sometimes it is not touched.
+Sometimes the tankard is emptied, sometimes half emptied, sometimes it is untouched.
 But, there are certain rules governing the tankard.
 For example, no one may touch it save the landlord, and to break the rules seems to precipitate misfortune.

 Obviously, we need to explain the other tale of the hauntings of The Marsden Grotto.
 This is because, these tales can become confusing over the years.
 Indeed, some stories cross-over between one and the other.
 So, lets examine the other story.